 - Our DEKRA-certified partner removes all personal data from your phone.
 For peace of mind, you may wish to delete the data yourself before sending in your phone

-- Any revenue we receive from your old phones we use to support this recycling program and all our other social and environmental projects
+- We use any revenue we receive from your old phones to support this recycling program and all our other social and environmental projects

 - Except for Closing the Loop, we have no direct ties to the recycling companies we suggest.
 Please be sure to read the terms and conditions of the Fairphone Recycling Program and the FAQ of Closing the Loop before sending in or dropping off your phone

 That's it!
 Thanks for supporting safe recycling and helping Fairphone extend the lifespan of mobile phones.